 Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

-UK fashion e-commerce generated £21.7 billion in consumer spend in 2024, with online channels accounting for 31% of total fashion retail — yet the platform decision that determines how a brand captures its share of that market is one most startup founders make on instinct rather than data, according to InternetRetailing’s UK Fashion Sector Report 2024.
+Online fashion sales account for around 31% of the UK fashion retail market, and roughly nine in ten UK shoppers buy online — yet the platform decision that determines how a brand captures its share of that market is one most startup founders make on instinct rather than data.

 Shopify and Amazon are not competing versions of the same solution.
-They are structurally different business models — one builds a brand asset, one rents access to an audience.
-Choosing the wrong platform at the wrong stage of your brand’s development does not just cost you revenue.
+They’re structurally different business models — one builds a brand asset, one rents access to an audience.
+Choosing the wrong platform at the wrong stage of your brand’s development doesn’t just cost you revenue.
 It shapes the commercial identity of your business in ways that are expensive to reverse.

 • Shopify is a brand-building platform — you own the customer relationship, the data, and the brand experience, at the cost of building your own traffic